bytecodealliance/wasmtime/README.md

 ## Features

 * **Fast**.
-Wasmtime is built on the optimizing [Cranelift] code generator to quickly generate high-quality machine code at runtime.
+Wasmtime is built on the optimizing [Cranelift] code generator to quickly generate high-quality machine code either at runtime or ahead-of-time.
+Wasmtime's runtime is also optimized for cases such as efficient instantiation, low-overhead transitions between the embedder and wasm, and scalability of concurrent instances.

 * **Secure**.
 Wasmtime's development is strongly focused on the correctness of its implementation with 24/7 fuzzing donated by [Google's OSS Fuzz],